Tech-it-with-Billy/airbnb-clone-project/README.md

 * **Redis**: Used for caching and managing session data to improve performance.
 * **Docker**: Containerizes the application for consistent development and deployment environments.
 * **CI/CD Pipelines**: Automate testing and deployment to ensure smooth integration of code changes.

-Sure!
-Here's a shortened version with concise fields and relationships:

----

 ## Database Design